kenkit/GpsTracker/README.md

 <b>Usage/How to use</b>

 To use this programm, just copy this files into your server "www" directory.
+Open "nwmxml.php" and uncomment the file version you want then comment the others.

 <b>I am Looking for help</b>